Terms and conditions

 - published any material directed at European-American University or any of its teaching or administrative officers that is, in the opinion of European-American University libellous or defamatory;

 - failed to pay the balance of any fees due, including any balance accruing from transaction costs;

 - attacked our websites or computer systems or spamming;

 The decision of European-American University in these matters shall be final.

-European-American University endeavours to resolve all complaints informally and will investigate any complaint reported via the website.
-European-American University has a formal complaints system which may be invoked by any student.
+European-American Extension College endeavours to resolve all complaints informally and will investigate any complaint reported via the website.
+European-American Extension College has a formal complaints system which may be invoked by any student.